Take the guesswork out of bacterial counts

 - The Quanti-Tray System delivers semiautomated quantification methods based on the Most Probable Number (MPN)model in Standard Methods for the Examination of Water and Wastewater.

-- Learn about the Quanti-Tray Sealer PLUS and our generous trade-in program.
+- Learn more about the Quanti-Tray Sealer PLUS and upgrade today.

 - No media preparation.